Cedric Oglesby

-Cedric Oglesby (born July 26, 1977) is an American former football placekicker who played one season in the National Football League (NFL) for the Arizona Cardinals.
+Cedric Oglesby (born July 26, 1977) is an American former professional football player who was a placekicker for one season in the National Football League (NFL) for the Arizona Cardinals.
 He played college football for the South Carolina State Bulldogs and also had stints in the NFL with the Dallas Cowboys and San Diego Chargers.
 He was one of the first African-American kickers in the NFL.

 Early life and education

 Oglesby was born on July 26, 1977, in Decatur, Georgia.
 He grew up in Stone Mountain and attended Southwest DeKalb High School, where he played football and soccer.
 After graduating from Southwest DeKalb, Oglesby was convinced by coach Buck Godfrey to attend South Carolina State University.
-In his first year at the school, he was named All-Mid-Eastern Athletic Conference, while playing both placekicker and punter for the South Carolina State Bulldogs.
+In his first year at the school, he was named second-team All-Mid-Eastern Athletic Conference while playing both placekicker and punter for the South Carolina State Bulldogs.